szli6792/CSCI-3308-Team-3/PAGE_TESTING.md

 Parameters needed for the page:

-- User login status, Is user subscribed status.
+- None

 Data needed to render the page:

-- User information data (Logged in status, subscription status), Images illustrating the websites purpose, story and mission.
+- Images illustrating the websites purpose, story and mission.

 Link destinations for the page:

-- Home page, About us page, Categories page, My cart page, My wish list page, My account page.
+- Home page, About us page, My account page.

 List of tests for verifying the rendering of the page:

-- (Test 6) Test user sign on, (Test 2) Test linked pages, (Test 4) Test pictures displayed, (Test 3) Test subscription bar.
+- (test_#pagename_links) Test linked pages, (test_#pagename_img) Test pictures displayed, (test_subscribe) Test subscription bar.

 - (**Tests described in detail at bottom**)